CanTalat-Yakan/Unity.Dependencies.GitFolderSynchronizer/README.md

   - On confirm: `git add .` → `git commit -m "…"` → `git push`
   - Enabled only when there are changes to commit

+- Tools → Git Commit & Push All Changes
+  - Recursively finds all Git repositories under `Assets/` and includes the Unity project root repository
+  - For each repo: stage/commit (empty message) and push using the saved token
+  - Displays a progress bar with current operation and a final per‑repository summary in the Console

 Selection logic: The tool resolves the selected Project asset to an OS path and finds the nearest `.git` root above it.
 All commands run at that repo root, so nested subfolders work fine.

 ### Authentication (HTTPS token)